akarchmer0/rethinking-rethinking-generalization/README.md

 3. **Two-Stage Learning** (Critical): Demonstrates that networks trained on random noise learn generalizable functions that other networks can efficiently learn
 4. **Frequency Analysis**: Analyzes learned functions in the frequency domain
 5. **Progressive Corruption**: Studies the relationship between label corruption and generalization
+6. **Random Walk Learning** (New): Tests learnability on data with drastically reduced Lipschitz continuity to validate the role of smoothness

 ## Repository Structure